HAL subsystem

 MMU or MPU management

-HAL is responsible for the lowest part of the memory managements subsystem - pmap.
+HAL is responsible for the lowest part of the memory management subsystem - pmap.
 This layer provides functions used for controlling the MMU or MPU.
 When no memory control units are available these functions should be empty.

 Exception and interrupts